polterguy/magic/README.md

 and/or application(s) that are consuming your Magic web API.
 With a closed source license, you can create closed source code, and you don't have to provide a link to neither me, nor your own source code.

+You might also probably find me slightly more helpful and friendly in case you [require help or support](https://github.com/polterguy/magic/issues), if you can show me somehow that you have purchased a closed source license.